wasim-abuzaher/test-web-stack/README.md

 - The search functionality should perform real time filtering on client side data and API side data
 - List of users should be updated automatically after single user is updated
-- Infinite loading state should be saved in url query
+- Create modal from scratch - please don't use any library for it
 - Appear/Disappear of modal should be animated (feel free with choose how)
-- Map with user location should update async - when user changes "location" field
+- Infinite loading state should be saved in url query (pagination state should be present in URL query (eg ?page=1) to allow for behavior where the user can reload the page while still returning to their current scroll position)

 ### Tech stack

 - JS oriented (Typescript preferred)
-- Use **React**, **Angular** or **VUE**.
+- Use **React**, **Angular** or **VUE** (React preferred)
 - Use unsplash.com to show random avatar images
 - You don't have to write configuration from scratch (you can use eg. CRA for React application)
 - Feel free to use a preprocessor like SASS/SCSS/Less or CSS in JS
-- Provide E2E and unit tests
+- Provide E2E and unit tests (one component&view well tested is enough, no need to test every component/view)
-- Feel free to choose MAPS service (GoogleMaps, OpenStreetMap etc)
 - Please **do not** use any additional libraries with predefined styles like `react-bootstrap`, `material-ui` etc.

-### Bonus
+### Bonus (in order)

-- Write clear **documentation** on how the app was designed and how to run the code.
+1. Write clear **documentation** on how the app was designed and how to run the code
-- Provide components in [Storybook](https://storybook.js.org) with tests.
+1. Providing an online demo is welcomed, but not required.
+1. Provide a description of how you approach mobile friendly apps (what do you use, how)
-- Write concise and clear commit messages.
+1. Write concise and clear commit messages.
-- Provide an online demo of the application.
+1. Provide components in [Storybook](https://storybook.js.org) with tests.
-- Include subtle animations to focus attention
+1. Include subtle animations to focus attention
-- Describe optimization opportunities when you conclude
+1. Describe optimization opportunities when you conclude
+1. Map with user location should update async - when user changes "location" field (feel free to choose MAPS service e.g. GoogleMaps, OpenStreetMap)
-- Handle server errors
+1. Handle server errors
-- Handle loading states
+1. Handle loading states
+1. Delete user functionality

 ## What We Care About